In shock move, U.S. abandons drugs case against ex-Mexican defense minister | Law-Order

 The Mexican government was not forewarned of the investigation or arrest, which angered Mexican sensitivities at the highest level.
 His arrest shocked Mexico's security establishment, given his close ties to a range of current senior officials.
 In retaliation, Mexican President Andres Manuel Lopez Obrador publicly threatened to review cooperation agreements that establish how U.S. Drug Enforcement Administration (DEA) agents operate in the country.

-The threats set off a flurry of frantic calls between U.S. Attorney General Barr, DEA Acting Administrator Timothy Shea, and Mexican officials seeking to calm the bilateral tensions over the case.
+The threats set off a flurry of frantic calls between U.S. Attorney General Barr, DEA Acting Administrator Timothy Shea, and Mexican officials seeking to calm tensions.
 In remarks to reporters shortly after the announcement, Mexican Foreign Minister Marcelo Ebrard described the dropping of the U.S. case as unprecedented and a sign of respect for both Mexican sovereignty as well as the Mexican military.

 Ebrard said the decision meant that security cooperation between the two nations could proceed.
-News of the abrupt reversal by U.S. prosecutors prompted a wave of cynical reactions from security analysts, who mostly expressed pessimism that Mexican authorities would succeed in proving the crimes Cienfuegos had been accused of in the United States.
+The DEA-led case against Cienfuegos appears to have been a tightly guarded secret even among U.S. agencies - with a Pentagon think-tank honoring him for his "extraordinary" contributions to the bilateral military relationship while the investigation was ongoing in 2018.

+"If I had to guess, it is likely that the Pentagon was up in arms with the DEA going solo," said Arturo Sarukhan, a former Mexican ambassador to Washington.
+"Forward looking mil-to-mil ties with Mexico, painstakingly developed over the past two decades and so dependent on confidence-building measures, were hanging in the balance."

 - READ MORE ON: